Real Goods Solar: Early years

 By 1985, Real Goods' annual sales were $3 million, but growth was erratic, and all three retail stores were closed.
-Steve Troy left Real Goods and focused his company Jade Mountain (founded in 1979) on appropriate technology and renewable energy systems.
+Steve Troy left Real Goods and focused his company Jade Mountain (founded in 1979) on technology and renewable energy systems.
 He sold half of that business in 1999 to Gaiam and worked on creating Gaiam Energy Tech which became Real Goods Solar after he sold the second half of Jade Mountain to Gaiam in 2001.
 John Schaeffer invested his last $3,000 in a 16-page catalog and rejuvenated the company as a mail order business operating out of his garage, sending catalogs to the 2,000-name mailing list the company had accumulated.
 Customers returned and the company was revived.